San Pedro Volcano (Volcan San Pedro) across Lake Atitlan (Lago de Atitlan) in Guatemalan highlands

 1hr

-Lake Atitlán is a beautiful spot, so kick back and soak up this special place before getting back on the road later today.
-Head out to explore the area with a boat ride to other parts of the lake and some short walks around the neighboring villages (about 2-3 hours excursion in total).
-Back at your base, you'll pack up and take the boat back to Panajachel, where you will hop in the van for roughly three and a half hours to the airport near Guatemala City.
-You'll be taking a short flight to the north of Guatemala, landing in the city of Flores.
-From here, you'll drive 90 minutes further north, flanked by ever-deepening jungle as you enter Tikal National Park, one of the major sites of Mayan civilization hidden within the sprawling Maya Biosphere Reserve that extends into neighboring Mexico and Belize.
+Lake Atitlán is a beautiful spot, so kick back and soak up this special place before getting back on the road later today for a full travel day to Tikal National Park.
+You'll pack up and take the boat back to Panajachel, where you will hop in the van mid-morning for roughly four hours to the airport near Guatemala City.
+Stop en route for lunch as you'll be taking a short flight to the north of Guatemala early evening (Flight usually departs around 7:00 PM) landing in the city of Flores.
+From here, grab a sandwich en route as you drive 90 minutes further north, flanked by ever-deepening jungle as you enter Tikal National Park, one of the major sites of Mayan civilization hidden within the sprawling Maya Biosphere Reserve that extends into neighboring Mexico and Belize.
 Settle into your lodge within the national park itself and grab an early night ahead of an early start in the morning.

 Day 7